Serious Request: Switzerland: Jeder Rappen zählt 2010

 The 2010 appeal in German-speaking Switzerland, Kindern Zukunft schenken (Give children a future), focused on children in war zones and conflict areas.
 Radio station DRS 3 located the glass house again in Bern.
 The DJs were Nik Hartmann, Anic Lautenschlager and Tom Gisler.
 Samih Sawiris added 20 percent to the total from his Sawiris Foundation, so a total of €5,251,835.92 was raised.

 Kenya: Serious Request 2010

-The 2010 Kenyan appeal by Ghetto Radio sited its glass house opposite the Hilton Nairobi from 19–24 December.
+The 2010 Kenyan appeal by Ghetto Radio sited its glass house opposite the Hilton Nairobi from 19 to 24 December.
 Instead of raising money, listeners were educated about HIV/AIDS, and encouraged to be tested.
 Some 2140 people were tested on HIV on site during the 6-days event, actually setting a Kenyan record.
 Live streaming footage of the event featured on the "This Is Africa" website (part of the Pan-African Ghetto Radio Foundation).

 2011

 Netherlands: This One's for Mama

 With the announcement of the location for Serious Request 2010, the station also announced the location of the 2011 appeal (Leiden).
 That year, a glass house was created that floated on water.